Exploring the presence of a fifth force at the Galactic Center: Yukawa correction to Newtonian force

 where

 and

-The priors are listed in Tables ~\ref{table:priors} and \ref{priors_offset}.
-Uniform priors are used for the physical parameters, that is, we only imposed physically motivated bounds, while Gaussian priors are implemented for the offset parameters, since the latter have been well constrained by an independent previous work and are not expected to change~\citep{2015MNRAS.453.3234P}.
+The priors are listed in Tables~\ref{table:priors} and \ref{priors_offset}.
+Uniform priors were used for the physical parameters, that is, we only imposed physically motivated bounds, while Gaussian priors were implemented for the offset parameters, since the latter have been well constrained by an independent previous work and were not expected to change~\citep{2015MNRAS.453.3234P}.
 The initial points $\Theta_i^0$ in the MCMC are chosen to be the most recent best fit parameters of S$2$ orbit reported in the literature \citep{GRAVITY:2024tth}.

 In the sampling phase of the MCMC implementation, we used 64 walkers and $10^5$ iterations.
-The burning-in phase is skipped and the last $80\%$ of the chains is used to compute the mean and standard deviation of the posterior distributions of the parameters.
-The convergence of the MCMC analysis is ensured by means of the autocorrelation time $\tau_c$, that is, we ran $N$ iterations such that $N \gg 50 \, \tau_c$.
+The burning-in phase was skipped and the last $80\%$ of the chains was used to compute the mean and standard deviation of the posterior distributions of the parameters.
+The convergence of the MCMC analysis was ensured by means of the autocorrelation time $\tau_c$, that is, we ran $N$ iterations such that $N \gg 50 \, \tau_c$.